Operator notes on building AI for production.

 Architecture decisions we’d defend, failure modes we keep watching teams hit, and the parts most vendor pitches leave out.
 Written by the founders, in the voice we actually use.

-- 9 min readrag · retrieval · evaluation · production
+Read the note - 9 min readrag · retrieval · evaluation · production

 Why most RAG systems fail before retrieval